joannfrancisco/Blog/README.md

 # Blog
 The goal of this project is to create a Blog web application using Node.js, Express.js, and EJS.
-The application will allow users to create and view blog posts.
-Posts will not persist between sessions as no database will be used in this version of the application.
+The application will allow users to create, edit , delete and view blog posts.
+I used JSON as a temporary database and deployed it using render.

 View live site here: https://blog-1uoe.onrender.com/